-Unlike most asian cities Taipei is relatively flat and featureless save for the majestic mountains that surround it.
-Architecturally there’s nothing much to get excited about but for one exception – Taipei 101 – the tallest building in Asia and second tallest in the world.
+Unlike most Asian cities Taipei is relatively flat and featureless save for the majestic mountains that surround it.
+Architecturally there’s nothing much to get excited about but for one exception – Taipei 101 – the tallest building in Asia and the second tallest in the world.
 Sticking out like a sore thumb at 509 meters tall it dwarfs everything around it and provides a spectacular view over the city as well as serving as an icon of modern Taiwan.
-On a rather murky Friday afternoon I paid it a visit…
+On a rather murky Friday afternoon, I paid it a visit…

 The tower features a series of eight segments of eight floors each.
 In Chinese-speaking cultures the number eight is associated with abundance, prosperity and good fortune.
 The repeated segments simultaneously recall the rhythms of an Asian pagoda (a tower linking earth and sky), a stalk of bamboo (an icon of learning and growth), and a stack of ancient Chinese ingots (a symbol of abundance).
 The four discs mounted on each face of the building represent coins.

-At the base is a huge shopping mall full of expensive shops which your forced to walk through in order to reach the lift to the observatory.
+At the base is a huge shopping mall full of expensive shops which you’re forced to walk through in order to reach the lift to the observatory.
 At NT$ 400 (New Taiwan Dollars) each, tickets to the top don’t come cheap but it’s only something you do once so I can’t complain.

-The trip to the 89th floor observatory takes a mere 37 seconds courtesy of the worlds fastest elevators with top ascending speeds of 17 m per second (60.6 km/h, 37.7 mi/h).
+The trip to the 89th-floor observatory takes a mere 37 seconds courtesy of the world’s fastest elevators with top ascending speeds of 17 m per second (60.6 km/h, 37.7 mi/h).
 The lifts are pressurized so your ears don’t pop as much as they might usually when acceding so quickly.

-While the views are great what facinated me most was the 660-ton tuned mass damper which stabilizes the tower against movements caused by high winds or earthquakes (preventing damage or collapse).
+While the views are great what fascinated me most was the 660-ton tuned mass damper which stabilizes the tower against movements caused by high winds or earthquakes (preventing damage or collapse).
 The damper can reduce up to 40% of the tower’s movements and is the largest in the world consisting of 41 circular steel plates welded together.

-Interestingly the worlds three tallest buildings (Petronas Towers, Taipei 101, and Burj Khalifa) were all built in part by Samsung’s construction and engineering group (South Korea) – and there you were thinking they only made pretty TV’s!
+Interestingly the world’s three tallest buildings (Petronas Towers, Taipei 101, and Burj Khalifa) were all built in part by Samsung’s construction and engineering group (South Korea) – and there you were thinking they only made pretty TVs!